fyngyrz/aa_macro/authoring.md

 perfect spacers.

 This is a set of styles that provides a way to created ordered lists with reference labels.
-The reason to do this is that later back-references to the list will always be to the correctly numbered item in the list, even if you add other items later.
+The reason to do this is that references to the list items can always be to the correctly numbered item in the list, even if you add other items later.

 Style | Function
 ----- | --------